 An attached cluster must belong to exactly one cluster group.
 For more information about cluster groups, see What is Tanzu Mission Control.

 Outbound Connections Made by the Cluster Agent Extensions

-443. If you have a proxy server that manages outbound traffic for your clusters, you need to add these URLs to your proxy allowlist to enable the cluster to communicate with Tanzu Mission Control.
+443. If you have a proxy server that manages outbound traffic for your clusters, you need to add the following URLs to your proxy allowlist to enable the cluster to communicate with Tanzu Mission Control.

-URLs in this domain include the Tanzu Mission Control service for your organization, as well as authentication, authorization, and other services.
+URLs in this domain include the Tanzu Mission Control service for your organization, as well as authentication, authorization, the Tanzu Standard package repository, and other services.